UniMath/agda-unimath/src/elementary-number-theory/decidable-subtypes-natural-numbers.lagda.md

           ( p))
 ```

-### Finite decidable subtypes of the natural numbers have a maximal element
+### Inhatbited finite decidable subtypes of the natural numbers have a maximal element

 ```agda
 module _